laurentsebag/CastVideos-android/README.md

 1. Compile and deploy to your Android device.
 1. This sample includes a published app id in the res/values/strings.xml file so the project can be built and run without a need to register an app id.
-If you want to use your own receiver (which is required if you need to debug the receiver), update "app_id" in that file with your own app id.
+If you want to use your own receiver (which is required if you need to debug the receiver), update Configuration.java with your own app id.

 ## Automated UI Testing on Cast Sender App
 This Google Cast demo app also includes sample Cast test cases in [androidTest/](androidTest/com/google/sample/cast/refplayer/).